-The landmass of Africa has many bizarre time, water, land, boundary and air facts found only on African soil; here are the top 17 atypical interesting fun facts:
+The landmass of Africa has many bizarre time, water, land, boundary and air facts found only on African soil; here are the top 17 atypical facts.

 These 101 peculiar African time, water, land, boundary and air details are important to know to understand Africa, Africans and African geography.